joao-fernandes97/YetAnotherDungeonCrawler/README.md

 ## References

 We use a JSON file to contain the information about the different rooms of the dungeon, in order to deserialize this file and load the data into the Room objects we used the [Json.NET](https://www.newtonsoft.com/json) library that has a very useful static method called with JsonConvert.DeserializeObject\<T\>(String) that basically takes the JSON as a string and converts it into a T type object.
 I found out about it using this [StackOverflow question](https://stackoverflow.com/questions/1207731/how-can-i-deserialize-json-to-a-simple-dictionarystring-string-in-asp-net).

+We change the color of the command line which we used this [StackOverflow question](https://stackoverflow.com/questions/38431068/how-to-display-formatted-output-in-different-colors-using-console-writeline) to figure out how to do it.